A minus sign that used to annoy me but now I know why it is there: Another advantage: the half twist

+One can easily check that $X^{-2}=Q_t$.
+Furthermore, work of Kirillov-Reshetikhin \cite[Theorem 3]{KR:1990} and Levendorskii-Soibelman \cite[Theorem 1]{LS} shows that $X$ is related to be braiding $\sigma^{\br}$ as follows (see \cite[Comment 7.3]{Rcommutor} for this exact statement): \begin{Theorem} $\sigma^{\br} = (X^{-1} \otimes X^{-1}) \circ \flip \circ \Delta(X).$ \end{Theorem} Here $\Delta(X)$ means ``decompose $V \otimes V$ into irreducible components, and apply $X$ to each," and $Flip$ means interchange tensor factors.
+This can be interpreted via the following isotopy:

 Here $\Flip \circ \Delta(X)$ should be interpreted as a morphism corresponding to twisting both ribbons at once by 180 degree, as on the bottom of the left side.
+Putting this together, one may hope that $X$ could be interpreted as an isomorphism, and that the functor $\cF_{Q_t}$ from Theorem \ref{Fundir} could be extended in such a way that

-Such an extended functor has been defined precisely in \cite{half_twist}, resulting in a functor from a larger category where ribbons are allowed to twist by 180 degrees, not just by 360 degrees (although Mobius bands are still not allowed).
+In fact, such an extended functor has been defined precisely in \cite{half_twist}, resulting in a functor from a larger category where ribbons are allowed to twist by 180 degrees, not just by 360 degrees (although M\"obius bands are still not allowed).
 Figure \ref{amorphism} shows an example of a morphism in the resulting category.
 Notice that elementary objects come in both shaded and unshaded versions.

 The construction in \cite{half_twist} can only extend $\cF_{Q_t}$, not $\cF_{Q_s}$.
-We feel this gives more evidence that $Q_t$ is natural.
-One advantage of having such an extended functor is that, since both $\sigma^{br}$ and $Q_t$ are constructed in term of the ``half-twist" $X$, there is in some sense one less elementary feature.
+One advantage of having such an extended functor is that, since both $\sigma^{\br}$ and $Q_t$ are constructed in term of the ``half-twist" $X$, there is in some sense one less elementary feature.